 Then in early July 2000 the Nugent family launched her.
 They even invited some of the Crosby family, to sail and celebrate with them.

 Aaron Lincoln has been managing and sailing on the Olad since the 2000 season.
-On March 10, 2005 he purchased the vessel continues to run her out of Camden Harbor on the historic waters of Penobscot Bay.
+On March 10, 2005 he purchased the vessel from the Nugent Family.
+He continues to run her out of Camden Harbor on the historic waters of Penobscot Bay.